monica1234van/RLScheduleProject/README.md

      * To run code:
        * Executable version of code is hosted on Google CoLab: https://colab.research.google.com/drive/11YctvammW06RyBK2duCD-R2TK-3CNVt9?usp=sharing
      * PDF of the ipnyb runthrough, with outputs, results, and plots of MC and of TD
-     * python versions of the ipynb
+     * python version of the ipynb